 Frank MG, Peixoto L. eLife, 2019. [preprint available: BioRxiv, 2018]

-We studied the role of Shank3, a gene associated with autism spectrum disorder (ASD), in sleep regulation.
+We studied the role of Shank3, a gene associated with autism, in sleep regulation.
 Mice lacking exon 21 of Shank3 have altered NREM spectral characteristics and take longer to fall asleep when sleep deprived.
-Difficulty falling asleep is a clinically relevant ASD phenotype that aligns with data from individuals with Phelan-McDermid syndrome, a condition caused by a SHANK3 mutation or deletion that has a high incidence of ASD.
+Difficulty falling asleep is a clinically relevant autism phenotype that aligns with data from individuals with Phelan-McDermid syndrome, a condition caused by a SHANK3 mutation or deletion that has a high incidence of autism.
 RNA-seq showed that sleep deprivation increases the downregulation of circadian transcription factors in Shank3 mutant mice compared to wild type.
 Shank3 mutant mice also have difficulty regulating wheel-running activity in constant darkness.
 Overall, this study shows that Shank3 is an important modulator of sleep and clock gene expression.